nblockchain/conventions/ReadMe.md

-This is a repository that contains several useful stuff that other nblockchain repos use, such as:
+This is a repository that contains several useful things that other `nblockchain` repos use, such as:

-- File with commitlint configuration and plugins
+- File with commitlint configuration and plugins.
-- A reference .editorconfig
+- A reference .editorconfig.
-- An F# style guide
+- An F# style guide.
-- Workflow guidelines
+- Workflow guidelines.

 All in all, this is mainly documentation, and some tooling to detect bad practices.